slatedocs/slate/source/includes/_overview.md

 ## Scope

-For the most part, the Shiftboard API represents features already available throughout the Web UI.
-However, the Shiftboard API may expose features that are new, beta, or do not have a UI counterpart.
+Virtually every end-user interaction can be implemented using the API.
+In fact, all of Shiftboard's end-user applications use the API.
+In addition, various types of management functionality not available to end-users are exposed via the API.

-This documentation, the API and the Web UI are revised regularly as we respond to new customer requirements.
+The API and this documentation are revised regularly as we respond to new customer requirements.
 If you have any questions or new requirements, please contact our Partner program for the latest information.

-The Shiftboard API is currently evolving.
+The Shiftboard API is constantly evolving.
 Please ask about any objects or extended functionality that can help meet the requirements of your project.